Frequently Asked Questions

 See below for common questions we get asked leading up to the event!

-Where do I get my race bib?
+When do I get my registration pack?

 When do online registrations close?